Custom metrics

 start=now - timedelta(days=7), end=now, segment_attribute="custom_seg", segment_value="val_1")

-To retrieve values of a custom metric over batch, use get_values_over_batch, as in the following example:
+To retrieve values of a custom metric over a batch, use get_values_over_batch.

 from datarobot.models.deployment import CustomMetric